-As the mother of a newborn or infant, you’ve probably seen your baby spit up more than once, right?
-Have you ever seen the milk come through your baby’s nose?
+As the mother of a newborn or infant, you’ve probably seen your baby spit up more than once.
+You may have even seen the milk come out of your baby’s nose.

-It can be quite frightening watching all that milk or formula make a reappearance, especially when it pours through the nose.
-It can make your little one upset, but rest assured it’s a normal and natural occurrence.
+It can be pretty frightening, watching all that milk or formula make a reappearance, especially when it pours through the nose.
+It can make your little one upset, but rest assured, it’s a regular and natural occurrence.

-Reflux in infants is when the milk comes back up from the baby’s stomach and out the mouth or nose.
-It usually isn’t a serious problem, and it can happen in healthy babies several times per day, though it’s less common after 18 months (source).
+Reflux in infants is when milk comes back up from a baby’s stomach and out the mouth or nose.
+It usually isn’t a serious problem, and it can happen in healthy babies several times per day, though it’s less common after 18 months (1).

 Several things may cause your baby to spit up frequently:

-- Stomach valve: A sphincter muscle connects your baby’s stomach and esophagus.
-This muscle, the lower esophageal sphincter, is immature in newborns and sometimes allows food to escape into the esophagus (source).
+- Immature stomach valve: A sphincter muscle connects your baby’s stomach and esophagus.
+The lower esophageal sphincter muscle is immature in newborns and sometimes allows food to escape into the esophagus (3).

-- Distractions: When your baby gets distracted while feeding, the suck-swallow reflex can be disrupted (source).
-Large amounts of milk may be swallowed, causing slight choking, sending milk back out the nose.
+- Distractions: When your baby gets distracted while feeding, their suck-swallow reflex can be disrupted.
+They may swallow too much milk at once, causing slight choking, sending milk back out the nose.

-- Swallowing air: If your baby is really hungry, he or she might feed in a rushed, gulping manner.
-This can cause them to ingest air as well.
+- Swallowing air: If your baby is really hungry, they might feed in a rushed, gulping manner.
+This can cause them to ingest air.
 The air can then return later, bringing the milk with it.

-- Coughing or sneezing: Your baby has little control over their body when newborn (source).
+- Coughing or sneezing: Your newborn baby has little control over their body.
 The simple act of sneezing or coughing can cause milk to come back up the esophagus.

 Spit-up Versus Vomit

-Spit-up is normal and happens often, but is different from vomiting.
-Vomiting is the forceful expulsion of the stomach’s contents (source).
+Spit-up is normal and happens often, but it is less severe than vomiting.
+Vomiting is the forceful expulsion of the stomach’s contents.
 Spit-up is an easy flow, like the milk that comes out with a burp.

-Many things can trigger the part of the brain that stimulates the reflex action of vomiting.
-They include:
+Many things can trigger the part of the brain that stimulates the vomiting reflex.
+They include the following:

-- Chemicals that are present in the blood, likely from drugs or poison.
+- Chemicals in the blood, likely from drugs or poison.

 - Motion sickness that is triggered by the middle ear.

-Your baby may occasionally vomit due to rotavirus or a mild stomach infection (source).
-However, it shouldn’t be a regular occurrence.
-If it doesn’t pass quickly and your child shows signs of illness, we recommend contacting your healthcare provider.
+Your baby may occasionally vomit due to rotavirus or a mild stomach infection (4).
+However, this shouldn’t happen regularly.
+If it doesn’t pass quickly and your child shows signs of illness, we recommend contacting your health care provider.

 How Can I Reduce How Often My Baby Spits Up?

-Let’s face it, spit up isn’t a pleasant part of child rearing.
-It stains clothes, and your blankets will require frequent washes and changes.
-Plus, if your baby is on formula, it doesn’t exactly smell great.
+Spit-up isn’t a pleasant part of child rearing.
+It stains clothes and blankets, and you will have to do more laundry than you ever wished to do.
+Plus, if your baby is on formula, their spit-up will smell awful.

 There’s good news, though.
-Here are a few things that you can do to reduce the chances of frequent spit up from your little one:
+Here are a few things you can do to reduce your little one’s chances of frequently spitting up:

-- Feed your baby in a room with minimal distractions: A nice quiet spot will keep your baby focused on eating instead of what is going on around them.
+- Feed your baby in a room with minimal distractions: A nice quiet spot will keep your baby focused on eating instead of what is happening around them.
 This may be the most difficult thing to fix if you have other children to care for.

-- Finally, don’t overdo the feeding: If your baby is acting full, even if they’ve eaten less than usual, trust their instincts (source).
-Don’t try to force them to eat more than they want or need.
+- Don’t overfeed: If your baby is acting full, even if they’ve eaten less than usual, trust their instincts (5).
+Don’t force them to eat more than they want or need.

-- Immediately after your baby is done feeding, burp them: You can reduce a lot of spit-up by simply making sure your baby has been properly burped.
+- Burp your baby immediately: You can reduce a lot of spit-up by simply making sure your baby has been properly burped.

-- Try to keep your baby upright for a few minutes: This will allow the milk to flow down into the stomach and not be left in the esophagus.
+- Keep your baby upright for a few minutes: This will allow the milk to flow down into the stomach and not be left in the esophagus.

-- If your baby falls asleep, put them on their back: Your baby will automatically swallow or cough out any milk in their throat.
-Sleeping on the back will help them clear the fluids, should they spit up in their sleep (source).
+- If your baby falls asleep, lay them on their back: Your baby will automatically swallow or cough out any milk in their throat.
+Sleeping on the back will help them clear the fluids, should they spit up in their sleep (6).

-- Refrain from putting tight clothing on your baby after feeding: You’ll want to avoid putting pressure on the stomach.
-This can include pulling the diaper on too tight.
+- Avoid tight clothing: You’ll want to avoid putting pressure on the stomach.
+This can include fasting the diaper too tight.

 When to Call Your Doctor

-Spitting up is a bit bothersome in general, and spitting up through the nose in particular may freak you out.
+Spitting up is bothersome in general, and spitting up through the nose, in particular, may freak you out.
 Try to keep in mind that it’s completely natural.
-However, there are a few symptoms that you may want to discuss with your doctor, should they occur:
+However, there are a few symptoms you may want to discuss with your doctor should they occur:

-- The spit-up doesn’t look like milk and contains other colors or consistencies.
+- The spit-up doesn’t look like milk, or it’s yellow or green.